BFRB UK & Ireland

 Find Support

-We provide informed, friendly support for people living with hair pulling disorder, skin picking disorder and other body-focused repetitive behaviours.
-Currently, all of our support groups and events take place online.
-For more information and to sign up for the Zoom link, click on the event you're interested in on the calendar below.
+We provide informed, friendly support for people living with all forms of BFRBs.
+Most of our support groups and events take place online.
+For more information and to sign up for the Zoom link, click on the event you're interested in the calendar.